Two men arrested in Jussie Smollett case are released 'due to new evidence,' police say

 The department said it was investigating the alleged attack against Smollett, who is black and gay, as a possible hate crime.

-Police spokesman Tom Ahern said earlier Friday that two men whom police had been questioning in relation to the alleged attack were arrested and were being questioned but have not been charged.
+Police spokesman Tom Ahern said earlier Friday that two men whom police had been questioning in relation to the alleged attack were arrested and were being questioned but had not been charged.

 Police said the two men, who are brothers, are believed to be the men in a still image released earlier by police.
 The image was taken from surveillance video on the night of the attack.